Bispectral Neural Networks: Experiments and Analyses

-The goal of many adversarial attacks is to discover input points which are similar to a target sample in the model's representation space, yet perceptually dissimilar to the true sample in the input space.
-Under this kind of attack, adversarial robustness implies that all points which are similar in the model output space must be perceptually similar.
 A key property of the analytical bispectrum is its \textit{completeness}: only signals that are exactly equal up to the group action will map to the same point in bispectrum space.
-Thus, the analytical bispectrum is highly robust to ``adversarial attacks.''
-That is, for a signal $x$, and bispectrum $B(x)$, the only perturbations in pixel space that will give rise to identical bispectra are those due to the group action, i.e. the orbit $Gx = \{g x: g \in G\}$.
+Here, we analyze the completeness of the trained models, using \textit{Invariance-based Adversarial Attacks} (IAAs) \cite{jacobsen2018excessive} as a proxy.
+IAAs aim to identify \textit{model metamers}\textemdash inputs that yield identical outputs in the model's representation space, but are perceptually dissimilar in the input space.
+For an approximately complete model, we expect all inputs that map to the same point in model representation space to belong to the same orbit.
+That is, the only perturbations in pixel space that will give rise to identical model representations are those due to the group action.